Courses and Requirements

 The course addresses the role of governments and government policies in the U.S. economy and on individual behavior.
 You will develop an understanding of the theories of taxation and government expenditure and their impact on a wide range of real-world problems and situations.
 Topics include market failures; voting behavior and its implications for resource allocation, expenditure program evaluation, the incidence and efficiency of various taxes, and redistribution of income polices such as public assistance and Social Security.
 Prerequisite, Econ 265, Econ 275.
 Maximum enrollment, 20.

 Why are some countries so rich while others are so poor?
 Examines the difference in living standards both across and within countries, using both theoretical and empirical methods.
 Topics include the effects of income distribution, technology, population growth, international trade, government policy and culture on the level and growth of per capita income.
-(Oral Presentations.)
-Prerequisite, 265, 275, 285 and Mathematics 113 or consent of instructor.
+Prerequisite, 265, 275, 285.
 Maximum enrollment, 20.

 A study of the goals, strategies and tactics of monetary policy.
 The interaction of the central bank with financial markets, the tools and the transmission mechanism of monetary policy, and structure of the Federal Reserve System and the international financial system.
 Emphasis on policy application.
 Students in the class have the opportunity to participate in the College Fed Challenge, a national competition in which teams of students make a presentation to monetary policy experts about the current state of the economy and the future course of monetary policy.
 (Oral Presentations.)
-(Oral Presentations.)
-Prerequisite, 285 and 265 or GOV 253 or Math 253.
+Prerequisite, 285 and 265 or GOV 230 or Math 252 or Math 253.
 Not open to students who have taken Econ.
 346. Maximum enrollment, 20.
 Ann Owen.